 new Oura Ring : Airplane Mode

-With airplane mode enabled all the Oura’s sensors still work and save your data but the ring does not emit a Bluetooth signal on your body.
-Generally speaking I would say it is best to ALWAYS use airplane mode for that reason.
+With aeroplane mode enabled all the Oura’s sensors still work and save your data but the ring does not emit a Bluetooth signal on your body.
+Generally speaking, I would say it is best to ALWAYS use aeroplane mode for that reason.

 AND…the battery lasts longer.